SebastianBoldt/Jelly/README.md

 Jelly Animators are super easy to use.

-1. Create a JellyPresentation Object
+1. Create a *JellyPresentation* Object
-2. Initialize a JellyAnimator using the JellyPresentation Object created in Step 1.
+2. Initialize a *JellyAnimator* using the *JellyPresentation* Object created in Step 1.
-3. Call the prepare Function
+3. Call the *prepare(viewController:UIViewController)* Function
-4. Finally call the native UIViewController presentation function.
+4. Finally call the native *UIViewController* presentation function.

 ```swift
 // 1.